pact-foundation/pact-js/CONTRIBUTING.md

 ## Key Branches

-* `master` - this is the current main version supporting the 10.x.x release line.
-Most investment will be here, inclruding major new features, enhancements, bug fixes, security patches etc.
+* `master` - this is the current main version supporting the 11.x.x release line.
+Most investment will be here, including major new features, enhancements, bug fixes, security patches etc.
 * `9.x.x` - this is the previous major version supporting the 9.x.x release line.
 Critical security patches and bug fixes will be provided as a priority.
+* There is no tracking or release branch for 10.x.x at this stage.
+Most users can be encouraged to jump straight to 11.x.x noting the single breaking change (see the migration guide)

 ## I want to contribute code but don't know where to start